d-protsenko/tutorials/userguide/code_style.md

     * Wrapper name represent the handler using it
     * Wrapper name is written in English with `UpperCamelCase` style and contain `Message` word in it
 * Getter and setter naming guidelines:
-    * Getter name represent the field it supposed to get from the message
+    * Getter name represent what kind of entity it supposed to get from the message
-    * Getter name is writted in English with `lowerCamelCase` style and contain `get` word in the beginning
+    * Getter name is written in English with `lowerCamelCase` style and contain `get` word in the beginning
-    * Setter name represent the field it supposed to set in the message
+    * Setter name represent what kind of entity it supposed to set to the message
     * Setter name is written in English with `lowerCamelCase` style and contain `set` word in the beginning
 * Wrapper itself must be documented with JavaDoc
 * Each getter and setter must be documented with JavaDoc